-Allergies, cold or flu: Defer until symptom free.
+Allergies, cold or flu: Defer until symptom-free.

-Note exception: No deferral for the following for New Jersey establishments ONLY: Ear or body piercing or acupuncture performed by aseptic technique in a medically supervised setting with disposable needles and no sign of infection is acceptable with a letter from the establishment where the procedure was performed.
+Note exception: No deferral for the following for New Jersey establishments ONLY: Ear or body piercing or acupuncture performed by the aseptic technique in a medically supervised setting with disposable needles and no sign of infection is acceptable with a letter from the establishment where the procedure was performed.

 Skin Cancer: (squamous or basal cell carcinoma) Acceptable if surgically removed and healed.

-Immunization for Smallpox: Wait until scab separates spontaneously or for 14 days after the vaccination, whichever is the later date.
+Immunization for Smallpox: Wait until the scab separates spontaneously or for 14 days after the vaccination, whichever is the later date.
 If you experience complications, wait for 14 days after they are resolved.

 Immunization for Flu: No deferral time.

-Immunization for Pneumonia: Wait for two weeks.
+Immunization for Pneumonia: Defer for two weeks.

-Accutane or Propecia: Wait for one month.
+Accutane or Propecia: Defer for 1 month.

 Cancer: (other than localized skin cancer) Defer, pending approval of Medical Director, if you have been cancer-free for 1 year.